 This article was supposed to tell you about chatbot advantages and disadvantages.
 However, this topic proved to be so overdiscussed that this article would offer little to no value.
 Instead, I have decided to talk about the roles that chatbots for healthcare can assume and about the risks associated with them.
 The key take-away from this article is:

 Healthcare chatbots will never substitute doctors.
 But they provide plenty of opportunities to facilitate their job or to improve their performance.

-Chatbot as a Healthcare Consultant
+Role #1: Chatbot can be a Healthcare Consultant

 Being worried about your health is natural.
 Every day, people have many questions, both major and minor, concerning their health condition.
 It would be particularly useful if there was a healthcare consultant in their pocket who would provide all the answers.

 Case Study: OneRemission

 At KeenEthics, we had the pleasure to work with a company striving to make the lives of cancer survivors better.
 OneRemission is an Integrative Oncology application augmented with a chatbot.
 Here, the chatbot plays the role of a physical, mental, and social health consultant.
 If a user has anything positive or negative to share, they message a chatbot and receive an explanation of their feelings.
 If they have a question to ask, they ask the chatbot and get an instant profound answer.
-If they need advice on nutrition, sleep, or exercise, OneRemission becomes a personal consultant.
+Once they need advice on nutrition, sleep, or exercise, OneRemission becomes a personal consultant.
 Similarly, it helps relatives of friends of cancer survivors to learn how to behave in the most helpful manner, how to support their close one, and how to analyze their condition.

 This application became a life vest for people recovering from cancer and for their families.
 It is an outstanding example of how healthcare chatbots can improve patient outcomes, and we are proud to have been a part of it.